Akhante/git-test/README.md

 # git-test
 Hello Odin!
-This is to test if mac works
+This is to test if mac works for real